HayaMamlouk/dynamic-Bayesian-Networks/report/Report_dBN.md

 1. **`base_network`**:

    - The underlying Bayesian Network, created using `pyAgrum.BayesNet()`.
-   - Represents the structure and dependencies of the DBN.
+   - Represents the structure and dependencies of the dBN.

 2. **`variables`**:

-   - A list of variables in the DBN.
+   - A list of variables in the dBN.
    - Each variable is replicated across `k` time slices.

 3. **`arcs`**: